top of page

 From 1 July 2021, the SCA (Vic) Board adopted the new national accreditation requirements whereby an accredited member (who holds post nominals) must achieve 24 CPD points over a 2 year period, unless they are a Fellow who must achieve 12 CPD points over a 2 year period.

-To align with these new requirements, the annual CPD requirement will then be 12 CPD points per annum to meet the 2 year requirement.
+To align with these requirements, the annual CPD requirement will then be 12 CPD points per annum to meet the 2 year requirement.

 Practising (the Corporate Nominee) – to hold a corporate membership